danielhusar/a11y-report/README.md

 Type: `string[]`

+Default: `['wcag2a', 'wcag2aa', 'wcag21aa']`

-Array of tags which would consider violation as error.
+Array of tags which would consider violation as error or warning.

 #### reporter

 Type: `default | simple`

 Default: 'default'

 Which reporter to use.